PatrickAlphaC/hardhat-smartcontract-lottery-fcc/README.md

 2. Get testnet ETH

-Head over to [faucets.chain.link](https://faucets.chain.link/) and get some tesnet ETH & LINK.
+Head over to [faucets.chain.link](https://faucets.chain.link/) and get some testnet ETH & LINK.
 You should see the ETH and LINK show up in your metamask.
 [You can read more on setting up your wallet with LINK.](https://docs.chain.link/docs/deploy-your-first-contract/#install-and-fund-your-metamask-wallet)

 3. Setup a Chainlink VRF Subscription ID